TuriSc/RP2040-PWM-Tone/README.md

 // Pin definitions
 #define PIEZO_PIN       0 // The pin the buzzer or speaker is connected to.
                           // The other terminal of the buzzer is connected to ground.

-// Create an instance of the tone generator struct tonegenerator_t generator;
+// Create an instance of the tone generator tonegenerator_t generator;

 int main() {